snoonetIRC/website/README.md

 ## Deployment

-Deployment is automatic.
-Once changes are merged into master, the site is deployed to staging on [GitHub Pages](https://staging.snoonet.org).
-Creating a new tag triggers a build which attaches a tarball to the release, which is pulled automatically to the live webserver.
+Deployment is automatic and handled by GitHub Actions.
+Once changes are merged into master, the site isdeployed to staging on [GitHub Pages](https://staging.snoonet.org).

-See `.travis.yml` for the exact build and deploy configuration.
+Creating anew tag triggers a build which attaches a tarball to the release, which is pulled automatically to the live webserver.